-- 8.3 Notwithstanding paragraph 8.2, a Labuan insurer may maintain one insurance fund if the gross written premiums4 of the smaller fund is less than: - (i) 10% of the Labuan insurer's total gross written premium; or - (ii) USD 2 million, whichever is lower.
+- 8.2 For a Labuan life insurer with total gross written premium exceeding USD 10 million, it would need to further segregate between its Malaysian policies and non-Malaysian policies, respectively for its ordinary life insurance and investment-linked insurance funds. - 8.3 Notwithstanding paragraph 8.2, a Labuan insurer may maintain one insurance fund if the gross written premium4 of the smaller fund is less than: - (i) 10% of the Labuan insurer's total gross written premium; or - (ii) USD 2 million, whichever is lower.